Experience the Vikings in L'Anse aux Meadows

 The Viking women

-Things are more friendly in the neighboring house, where the Viking women are making blankets and warm clothing and scarves - using traditional Viking methods.
-They diligently knit with just one needle on warming gauntlets that were sure to be worn in the cold winter months but also in the stormy summer days.
-And proudly explain to me how the wool is made from the sheep's fur and show me how to use a whorl to make the yarn from which the colorful blankets and knitted cuffs are made.
+It is more friendly in the neighboring house, where the Viking women are about to make blankets and warm clothes and scarves - with traditional Viking methods.
+They work hard with only one needle on warming cuffs, which were certainly worn in the cold winter months, but also on the stormy summer days.
+And proudly explain to me how the wool is made from the fur of the sheep and show me how to use a spinning whorl to make the yarn out of which the colorful blankets and knitted cuffs are made.